OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 #### 3.15.1	Verification Material/Reference material
 #### 3.15.2	Rationale

-## 4. Conformant notice:
+## 4. Conformance notice
-To indicate that the software has a conformant SBOM available, you may use the following statement: “Lorem IPSUM"
+To indicate that the software has a conformant SBOM available, you may use the following statement: “This SBOM is conformant with the version x of the OpenChain Telecommunications Group SBOM Specification"